6thsolution/dart_sealed/sealed_annotations/README.md

 Now `sunny` will be named `Hello` instead of the default `WeatherSunny`.
 This is useful if you want not to use prefix for some items.

 Almost all methods on sealed classes use short names extracted from manifest method names.
-Full sub-class names are not used.
-It is recommended not to use sub-classes directly.
+Full subclass names are not used.
+It is recommended not to use subclasses directly.
 There are factory methods for each item on super class.

 ## Generic Usage